zohirben/WCP2-Platform/docs/developer-guide.md

 ### Environment Variables

 The application may use environment variables for configuration.
 Create a `.env.local` file for local development and set appropriate variables in your production environment.

 ---

+## Additional Documentation

+For more detailed information about specific components and systems, please refer to these specialized documentation files:

+1. [Chatbot System Documentation](./chatbot-system.md) - Details about the interactive city information chatbot
+2. [Zellij Pattern System](./zellij-pattern-system.md) - Documentation for the Moroccan pattern system
+3. [User Guide](./user-guide.md) - End-user documentation (also available in [French](./user-guide-fr.md))

+These documents provide in-depth information about specific aspects of the platform and are regularly updated as new features are added.

+---